Philip741/weather-dashboard/README.md

 ## Description
-Basic application to schedule tasks throughout the day
+Application to display the Weather based on the location entered
 ## Frameworks used
 * Tailwindcss
 * day.js